Tomb of Jesse and Ruth: Ottoman era

-Yihus HaAvos V'Neviim (Lineage of the Patriarch and the Prophets), a book from 1537 refers to the site as "a handsome building up on the mount, where Jesse, the King David's father is buried."
+Yihus HaAvos V'Neviim (Lineage of the Patriarch and the Prophets) a book from 1537 refers to the site as "a handsome building up on the mount, where Jesse, the King David's father is buried."
 It includes a drawing of the site, and notes an "ancient Israelite burial ground" nearby and Crusader courtyard.

-Two Karaite travellers wrote of the site: Samuel ben David of Crimea in 1642 and Benjamin Ben-Eliyahu in 1785.
+Karaite travellers wrote of the site, Samuel ben David of Crimea in 1642, and Benjamin Ben-Eliyahu in 1785.